Post: 12 HR Metrics Every CFO Should Track to Drive Business Growth in 2026

 - Cost of vacancy formula: (Annual salary of role × Productivity factor) ÷ 365 days × Days open

-- Published benchmark: Forbes and HR Lineup composite research places the average cost of an unfilled position at $4,129 — before accounting for downstream project delays or revenue impact
+- Published benchmark: SHRM research places average cost-per-hire at approximately $4,700 — before accounting for downstream project delays or revenue impact

-- Revenue role multiplier: For quota-carrying or client-facing roles, the vacancy cost multiplier can be 3–5× base compensation depending on deal size and sales cycle
+- Revenue role multiplier: For quota-carrying or client-facing roles, the vacancy cost multiplier reaches 3–5× base compensation depending on deal size and sales cycle

 - APQC benchmark: APQC’s talent acquisition benchmarks provide time-to-fill targets by industry and role type for gap analysis